swizex/pyTAPI/README.md

 where `_binary` is your binary string generated from converting a string to binary previously above.

-### Encrypting/Decrypting data using the custom AES-128 encryption object
+### Encrypting and Decrypting data using the custom AES-128 encryption object

 ```python
 from pyTAPI import AESEncryption